Alignak-monitoring/alignak-doc/source/06_monitoring_features/external_commands.rst

 This removes the problem acknowledgement for a particular service.
 Once the acknowledgement has been removed, notifications can once again be sent out for the given service.

-RESTART_PROCESS
+RESTART_PROGRAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   ``RESTART_PROCESS``
+   ``RESTART_PROGRAM``

-Restarts the Alignak process.
+      Restarts the Alignak daemons.

 SAVE_STATE_INFORMATION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    ``SAVE_STATE_INFORMATION``

       Causes Alignak to save all current monitoring status information to the state retention file.
 Normally, state retention information is saved before the Alignak process shuts down and (potentially) at regularly scheduled intervals.
 This command allows you to force Alignak to save this information to the state retention file immediately.
 This does not affect the current status information in the Alignak process.

+.. note:: this command is not currently implemented in Alignak

 SCHEDULE_AND_PROPAGATE_HOST_DOWNTIME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    ``SCHEDULE_AND_PROPAGATE_HOST_DOWNTIME;<host_name>;<start_time>;<end_time>;<fixed>;<trigger_id>;<duration>;<author>;<comment>``

       Schedules downtime for a specified host and all of its children (hosts).
 If the "fixed" argument is set to one (1), downtime will start and end at the times specified by the "start" and "end" arguments.
 Otherwise, downtime will begin between the "start" and "end" times and last for "duration" seconds.
 The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 The specified (parent) host downtime can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the specified (parent) host should not be triggered by another downtime entry.

+.. note:: this command is not currently implemented in Alignak

 SCHEDULE_AND_PROPAGATE_TRIGGERED_HOST_DOWNTIME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    ``SCHEDULE_AND_PROPAGATE_TRIGGERED_HOST_DOWNTIME;<host_name>;<start_time>;<end_time>;<fixed>;<trigger_id>;<duration>;<author>;<comment>``

       Schedules downtime for a specified host and all of its children (hosts).
 If the "fixed" argument is set to one (1), downtime will start and end at the times specified by the "start" and "end" arguments.
 Otherwise, downtime will begin between the "start" and "end" times and last for "duration" seconds.
 The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 Downtime for child hosts are all set to be triggered by the downtime for the specified (parent) host.
 The specified (parent) host downtime can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the specified (parent) host should not be triggered by another downtime entry.

+.. note:: this command is not currently implemented in Alignak

 SCHEDULE_FORCED_HOST_CHECK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~